-This comes when we deepen our self-awareness.
+This becomes easier the more we deepen our self-connection.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.

 (And remember: you don’t learn to swim by reading about swimming, you also have to practice.)